Why Doesn't Dr. Berglund Take Insurance?

 A few decades ago, Dr. Berglund did take insurance.
 However, as he started treating a vast array of conditions traditionally only treated by medical doctors/hospitals, he noticed that insurance companies were not thrilled with the idea of someone coming in and treating thyroid problems or depression or anxiety or skin conditions without prescriptions or surgery.

-The insurance company would then ask: "What did you do?"
+Insurance company: "What did you do?"

 Dr. Berglund: "It doesn't matter.
 I did "stuff" and he/she is better.
 Please pay me."

-Berglund: "This is one messed up system that pays people to do the right thing that got a negative outcome and denies coverage to someone who does a "wrong" treatment protocol but got fantastic results.
+Dr. Berglund: "This is one messed up system that pays people to do the right thing that got a negative outcome and denies coverage to someone who does a "wrong" treatment protocol but got fantastic results.
 I'm not playing this warped game."

 This is why Dr. Berglund doesn't participate in any private health insurance plans.